IP Office Release 12.1

 Create 3rd party Certificate for IP Office

 First let me say that I am in no ways, a certificate or security guy.
-Everything i state below is to the best of my abilities, and some info from some other very smart people.
+Everything stated below is to the best of my abilities, and some info from some other very smart people.
 If there is an error or wording/terminology is incorrect, please use the “Contact Us” and let us know your input.

-For IP Office, with all the new applications and need for security, certificates are becoming more of a common place for iP Office programmers.
+For IP Office, with all the new applications and need for security, certificates are becoming more of a common place for IP Office programmers.
 Every certificate provider will do things a bit differently, but the basics and flows are the same.

 read more